Examples

 Introduction to HTML Tables

-HTML tables are used to display data in a structured tabular format.
-They are created using the <table> element, along with related elements such as <tr> (table row), <th> (table header), and <td> (table data).
-Understanding these elements is essential for creating effective tables.
+HTML tables are used to display data in a structured format using rows and columns.
+They are created using the <table> element, along with child elements such as <tr> for table rows, <th> for header cells, and <td> for standard cells.

 Conclusion